yashvardhan-kukreja/mtsre-clusters-checker/README.md

 make clean
 ```

+## Release and Deployment

+The deployment of this tool is GitOps-driven over the internal Red Hat's app-interface pipelines.

+Those pipelines recognise a change under `./deploy/cronjob-template.yaml` and accordingly, re-deploy the cronjob.

+Hence, to cut a new release against this whole process, raise a PR to update the CronJob's `image` with the latest image pushed to Quay registry corresponding to `quay.io/mtsre/mtsre-clusters-checker`.

 ## Contributions

-Feel free to suggest anything by raising an Issue on this repository, getting a clearance and proceeding to work on its associated PR.
+Feel free to suggest anything by raising an Issue on this repository, getting a clearance from the maintainers and proceeding to work on its associated PR.

 ## Future?